Patternslib/Patterns/demo/inject/documentation.md

 -------

 By default injection is triggered on click for anchors and on submit for forms.
-Further, it can be trigger upon initialisation (`autoload`) and when coming into view (`autoload-visible`). `autoload` injection is useful to deliver a page skeleton, where e.g. header, body, and sidebar load their content in parallel. `autoload-visible` injection is useful
+Further, it can be triggered upon initialisation (`autoload`) and when coming into view (`autoload-visible`). `autoload` injection is useful to deliver a page skeleton, where e.g. header, body, and sidebar load their content in parallel. `autoload-visible` injection is useful